 \subsubsection{Verified properties}

-The development of this system took place in three phases: abstract model construction, concrete model construction, and code generation.
-In the abstract model construction phase, the informal software specifications, given in natural language, were formalized into an abstract model.
-In the concrete model construction phase, a concrete model was built from the not implementable parts of the abstract model.
-In the code generation phase, the Ada code was generated based on both the abstract model and concrete model.
-The verified properties include safety requirements for the abstract model, compliance between the concrete model and the abstract model, compliance between the code and the models.
+The development took place in three phases: abstract model construction, concrete model construction, and code generation.
+In the first phase, the informal software specifications, given in natural language, were formalized into an abstract model.
+The next phase builds a concrete model from the non-implementable parts of the abstract model.
+The last phase generates the Ada code using both the abstract model and the concrete model.
+The verified properties include safety requirements for the abstract model, compliance between concrete model and abstract model, compliance between code and models.